 Instead, your older dog seems to not want anything to do with the puppy and even growls when the puppy approaches.
 Now, thoughts about having made a big mistake cross your mind as you start having flashes of years of trouble ahead or even thoughts of re-homing your new puppy.

 "What did I get into?
 Life was so calm before bringing this puppy into the home.
 Is my older dog meant to live as the 'only dog?'
 Why is my older dog so non-accepting of this puppy?
 What gives?
 And most of all, what can I do to stop my older dog from attacking my new puppy?"

 These are all good questions that many owners of new puppies wonder about.
 As upsetting as this can feel, the truth is that older dogs often have a hard time adjusting to changes, and bringing a boisterous puppy into the household is not without stress.

 Bringing a new dog into a household, where a resident dog has been living for many years as the "only dog" is stressful enough, but if the new dog in question happens to be a puppy, then the stress may be much higher.

 Let's face it: The introduction of a boisterous puppy can be quite a stressful event, even if the resident dog is not very old.
 When dogs are stressed, they have a harder time coping with certain situations, so they'll be quick to lash out than when they are calmer.

 Dogs like routines and get set in their ways and a new puppy can be felt as an interference.
-Unless you take several steps on introducing your new puppy to your older dog, chances are, things may not go too well during the adjustment phase.
+Unless you take several steps to introduce your new puppy to your older dog, chances are things may not go too well during the adjustment phase.

 Too Much Energy